User Operations under COVID-19 conditions

 Due to enhanced restrictions set out in the UK due to the COVID-19 pandemic Diamond will only support experiments that can be carried out remotely or by mail-in.
 We will continue to run the beamlines according to a 4 day weekly schedule, Tuesday 09:00 to Saturday 09:00.
 We are unlikely to be in a position to support all experiments at this stage, even if they are individually feasible.
 For further details please see here.

 Testing for COVID-19 is possible at Diamond, see here for further information.

-Proposals that had to be cancelled are now being considered for beamtime via mail-in or remote operations, as long as the complexity of the proposed experiments matches the allowed working protocols.
-As a result, we have now opened most of Diamond’s instruments and we will continue to re-schedule feasible experiments until the end of 2020 and in some cases into 2021.
+Proposals that had to be cancelled in AP27 (April-September) have been considered for beamtime via mail-in or remote operations as long as the complexity of the proposed experiments matches the allowed working protocols.
+As a result, we have now opened most of Diamond’s instruments and we will continue to re-schedule feasible experiments into 2021.

-Diamond is still accepting rapid proposals for COVID-19 related research – see below for details.
+Diamond is accepting rapid proposals for COVID-19 related research – see below for details.

 Beamline working conditions

 Diamond is currently operating to keep staff and users safe.